attowatt/i2c2midi/README.md

 ### USB

-The USB connection can be used for either [MIDI *out*](#usb-midi-out-host) to connect additional devices (e.g. Teenage Engineering OP-1), or [MIDI *in*](#usb-midi-in-host) to receive MIDI Note or CC messages from an external MIDI controller.
+The USB connection can be used for either [MIDI *out*](#usb-midi-out-host) to connect an additional device (e.g. Teenage Engineering OP-1), or [MIDI *in*](#usb-midi-in-host) to receive MIDI Note or CC messages from an external MIDI controller.

-Several devices can be connected using a USB hub.
+Several MIDI controllers can be connected using a USB hub for MIDI *in*.

 i2c2midi acts as a USB host, which makes it possible to connect external USB devices without the need of a computer.
 However, this also means that a computer (which acts as a host itself) can not be connected via the USB A jack on the front panel.
 However, it is possible to connect a USB host via the Micro USB jack of the Teensy.
 [More info about that here](#usb-midi-out-device-to-host).

 #### USB MIDI out (Host)

 The USB MIDI out connection works like the TRS output, but the 16 available MIDI channels can be addressed separately from TRS.
 Set the MIDI channel with `I2M.CH` to 17..32 for MIDI channels 1..16 on the USB connection.
+Please note: Only one USB device can be connected at a time.

 #### USB MIDI in (Host)